BBC Music Introducing: Successes

-The earliest success stories include Florence and The Machine, who Introducing took to Texas in 2008 to play at SXSW festival, and Ed Sheeran who played Glastonbury Festival for the first time in 2011 on the BBC Introducing stage.
+The earliest success stories include Florence and The Machine, who Introducing took to Texas in 2008 to play at SXSW festival, Two Door Cinema Club in 2009, later headlined Glastonbury on the next year; Ed Sheeran who played Glastonbury Festival for the first time in 2011 on the BBC Introducing stage.

-Introducing has also helped push the careers of the likes of Marina and The Diamonds, Ellie Goulding, The 1975, Chip/Chipmunk, Låpsley, JME & Skepta, Rizzle Kicks, Stornoway, Alt-J, TCTS, Wretch 32, Ward Thomas, Gabrielle Aplin, Years & Years, Circa Waves, Saint Raymond, Don Broco, AlunaGeorge, Becky Hill, Devlin, The Ting Tings, Will Heard, Moko, KStewart, The Sherlocks, London Grammar, Oh Wonder, Fickle Friends, The Amazons, The Shires, Aquilo, Nothing But Thieves, Jacob Collier, Jerry Williams, Matt Maltese, Jordan Max, IDER, Glass Animals and Pulled Apart By Horses.
+Introducing has also helped push the careers of the likes of Two Door Cinema Club, Marina and The Diamonds, Ellie Goulding, The 1975, Chip/Chipmunk, Låpsley, JME & Skepta, Rizzle Kicks, Stornoway, Alt-J, TCTS, Wretch 32, Ward Thomas, Gabrielle Aplin, Years & Years, Circa Waves, Saint Raymond, Don Broco, AlunaGeorge, Becky Hill, Devlin, The Ting Tings, Will Heard, Moko, KStewart, Mama ft.
+Antonella, The Sherlocks, London Grammar, Oh Wonder, Fickle Friends, The Amazons, The Shires, Aquilo, Nothing But Thieves, Jacob Collier, Jerry Williams, Matt Maltese, Jordan Max, IDER, Glass Animals and Pulled Apart By Horses.

 In 2014 and 2015, BBC Music Introducing was an entry route to the UK's selection process for the Eurovision Song Contest, with Molly Smitten-Downes being chosen for the 2014 competition.
+The UK’s entry in 2023 had previously been supported by the network, in October 2024 it was announced that BBC Introducing would be used to source the UK entry for 2025.

 In March 2022, BBC Introducing on Asian Network with Jasmine Takhar was nominated for best radio show at the Music Week Awards.

 The platform

 Radio network coverage

-The 32 Introducing shows on BBC local radio are a hub to showcase the wealth of new music being discovered across the regions.
+The 32 Introducing shows on BBC local radio are a hub to showcase the wealth of new music being discovered across the locality.
 From here, artists are forwarded to BBC DJs to play on national radio, and they can also be put forward to play festival stages by their local show.
 Every week the BBC Radio 1 and 1Xtra music teams feature an Introducing artist on their playlists.
 Previous Introducing artists of the week have included Tom Grennan, The Sherlocks, The Big Moon, Mahalia, Willie J Healey, Isaac Gracie, Declan McKenna, Pale Waves, Shy Luv, Mullally, Isaiah Dreads and Alicai Harley.